techstartucalgary/Docs/src/events/2025-2026/demos/final-showcase /README.md

 Share your hard work over the last year to the club, our sponsors, and industry guests.

-Get invaluable feedback on your project to guide your further development beyond TechStart.
+Get invaluable feedback on your project to guide your further development beyond Tech Start.

 ## Quick Info